marcelo-gonzalez/k-race/README.md

 `triggers` field indicates the number of times `"triggered_by"` occurred between the two, divided by `count` ("occurred between" is kind of dubious since we're looking at timestamps from different CPUs, but close enough for our purposes).
-Use `python3 plot.py out.csv` to view a plot.
+Use `./examine.py plot out.dat` to view a plot.

 In this example, the race is triggered much more quickly than with simple loops, and we get to see how often we got close to triggering